bhartiy/learnsellacious/pages/35.global-configurations/stock-management/default.md

 ![](screenshot-localhost-2020.06.12-18_56_58.png)

-1. **Use Global Setting**: If you set stock management setting is use global setting, stock+over-stock will be saved from global in product.
+**1. Use Global Setting**: If you set stock management setting is use global setting, stock+over-stock will be saved from global in product.
-2. **Use Category Setting**: When you set stock management setting is use category setting, stock management tab is showing in category.
+**2. Use Category Setting**: When you set stock management setting is use category setting, stock management tab is showing in category.
 From category, you can set stock management from 3 ways: 1.
 Global, 2.
 Category, 3.
 Individual Product
 ![](Screen%20Shot%202020-06-12%20at%207.23.09%20PM.png)
 Global: If you save global in category, stock will be saved from global setting.
 Category: If you save category, stock will be saved from category itself.
 Individual Product: If you save individual product, stock will be saved from product.
-3. **Use Individual Product Setting**: When you set stock management is use individual setting, stock will be saved from product.
+**3. Use Individual Product Setting**: When you set stock management is use individual setting, stock will be saved from product.
 ![](Screen%20Shot%202020-06-12%20at%207.29.58%20PM.png)
 If you enable the stock management button, stock will be shown in list like stock+over-stock.
 If you disable the stock management button, stock will be shown in list like ∞